krober10nd/HamJacobi/README.md

 mex CXXFLAGS="\$CXXFLAGS -std=c++11" FastHJ.cpp

-Note: you may have to start MATLAB from the terminal like so:
+Note: you MAY have to start MATLAB from the terminal (on Linux-like OS) like so:

 LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libstdc++.so.6 matlab

+...but first try to just use MATLAB without that.

 ## Usage